Redecorating/mbp-2016-linux/README.md

 happen as it wouldn't provide enough return on investment for them (see https://bugzilla.kernel.org/show_bug.cgi?id=193121 for details).

-T2 MacBooks need firmware taken form macOS.
+T2 MacBooks need firmware taken from macOS.
 Ones that came with Mojave (15,* excluding 15,4) need the WiFi patches in aunali1's [linux-mbp-arch](https://github.com/aunali1/linux-mbp-arch) and firmware as described in the t2linux wiki's [wifi guide](https://wiki.t2linux.org/guides/wifi/).